JongKI-PARK/OSTEPprac/CHAP15/README.md

     VA  9: 0x00000204 (decimal:  516) --> SEGMENTATION VIOLATION
   ```

 If all these virtual addresses to be valid, the value for the flag -l needs to be bigger than the maximum offset 929.

-<br><br><br>
+<br><br>

-**3. Run with these flags: `-s 1 -n 10 -l 100`.
+> **3. Run with these flags: `-s 1 -n 10 -l 100`.
 What is the maximum value that base can be set to, such that the address space still fits into physical memory in its entirety?**

 A : The result with -s 1 -n 10 -l 100 flags
   ```